 - Prevent foreclosure of your home

-- Stop wage garnishments > Block the repossession of your automobile
+- Block the repossession of your automobile

 You must however comply with all rules in order to receive your discharge.
 It is critical for you to follow your attorney’s instructions and do not:

-- SAttempt to conceal your property
+- Attempt to conceal your property

-- SViolate any court order
+- Violate any court order

-- SBankruptcy can help you eliminate many debts
+Bankruptcy can help you eliminate many debts

 If a debt is unsecured-that is, with no collateral backing it up-it typically can be discharged in a Chapter 7 bankruptcy.
 Eron will review your case with the Federal and State allowable exemptions in mind.
 Some of these may include: